Frankston North

 Frankston North features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 64.5% of all households, consisting of 22.2% couples with children, 22.8% couples without children, and 18.1% single parent families.
-Non-family households comprise the remaining 35.5%, with lone person households at 31.1% and group households making up 4.4%.
-The median household size is 2.3 people, smaller than Greater Melbourne's average of 2.5.
+Family households comprise 64.5% of all households, including 22.2% couples with children, 22.8% couples without children, and 18.1% single parent families.
+Non-family households constitute the remaining 35.5%, with lone person households accounting for 31.1% and group households making up 4.4% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households